What is Glaucoma

 The average pressure for most people is 10-21.
 In classic glaucoma the optic nerve becomes damaged when the pressure gets above 21.
 This is called Primary Open Angle Glaucoma.
 However, Many people with a susceptibility to glaucoma do have optic nerve damage with much lower pressures.
 This is called Normal Tension Glaucoma

 For most people with glaucoma, there are absolutely no warning signs, The only way to detect glaucoma and preserve your sight is to be tested by an eye specialist.
-During ‘applanation’, the preferred method of testing eye pressure, the eye is anesthetized with eye drops and you are asked to look at a blue light.
+During the steps of glaucoma consultation with Dr Khalil, he is going to measure your eye pressure by ‘applanation’, the preferred method of testing eye pressure; the eye is anesthetized with eye drops and you are asked to look at a blue light.
 Then, using a special instrument, Dr Khalil briefly touches the surface of the eye to measure the pressure.
 He will also look inside the eye to examine the nerve that connects the eye to the brain.
 The test itself is simple and painless.
 If there are any abnormalities, additional testing may be needed.

 Messages from some of Dr Ahmad Khalil Eye Clinic friends, who had their eye operations done by Dr Khalil